EricFecteau/rust-data-analysis/src/2_data/databases.md

     .unwrap();
 ```

 This example will move the entirety of the SQL server into memory as a `DataFrame`.
 Further manipulations or analysis can be done on this data using Polars.
-This may or not be desirable, since the SQL server may contain too much data.
-It may be preferable to pre-filter or to summarize the data using a SQL query.
-For example, you can collect the unweighted mean hourly wages in 2010, by month (using the following query: `"SELECT survmnth, avg(hrlyearn / 100) as avg_hourly FROM lfs where survyear = 2010 group by survmnth"`).
+This may or not be desirable, since the SQL server may contain too much data and will be slow.
+It may be preferable to pre-filter or to summarize the data using an SQL query.
+For example, you can collect the unweighted mean hourly wages in 2024, by month (using the following query: `"SELECT survmnth, avg(hrlyearn / 100) as avg_hourly FROM lfs where survyear = 2024 group by survmnth"`).
 This can then be converted into a `DataFrame` with `.polars()`.

 ```Rust
 // Connect to PostgreSQL through the ConnectorX